-ACTION BY PORT Marine DEpt DETAILS OF SPECIFIC ACTION ACTION BY VESSEL HM Ensures vessel is cleared of the channel / Activates the turning basin or berths to suitable area for vessel action normal traffic. group Port Control Informs HM, Dy Conservator of the accident.
-HM and Pilots Proceeds to the area with Tugs and conducts Lower life boats Rescue operations.
-Dy Conservator Appriase to the Chairman and Dy Chairman and members of the Central Disaster Management group about the incident.
-HM / Navy / Coast HM to initiates the rescue operation of the person Guard on board .
+DETAILS OF SPECIFIC ACTION ACTION BY VESSEL Ensures vessel is cleared of the channel / Master activates normal traffic. the vessel action group Informs HM, Dy Conservator of the accident.
+Proceeds to the area with Tugs and conducts Rescue operations.
+Lower life boats Appriase to the Chairman and Dy Chairman and members of the Central Disaster Management group about the incident.
+HM to initiates the rescue operation of the person Ensures vessel is cleared of the channel / turning basin or berths to suitable area for normal traffic.
+Informs HM, Dy Conservator of the accident.
+Proceeds to the area with Tugs and conducts Rescue operations.
+Appriase to the Chairman and Dy Chairman and members of the Central Disaster Management group about the incident.